 - Think about how you’re going to support yourself.
 At the very least, make sure you have enough savings to stay afloat for the next six months without your partner

 - Walking on eggshells around husbands or wives is even worse, given that your lives are intertwined by all means.
 In this case, you may need legal counseling

 Is It Better To Leave A Relationship When You Feel Like You’re Walking On Eggshells?

-She adds, “If leaving is not an option, it’s important to seek help for yourself.
-Come out of a codependent marriage or relationship even if you have to live under the same roof.
-Go to therapy by yourself and improve your own quality of life.
-Become assertive and look after yourself.
+She adds, “If leaving is not an option, it’s important to set boundaries and seek help for yourself.
+Come out of a codependent marriage or relationship, even if you have to live under the same roof.
+You live only once, so live as happily and as peacefully as you can.”

 Kavita strongly advocates seeking professional help, either individually or as a couple.
 She says, “Long-term effects of a walking-on-eggshells relationship could include major anger issues.
-Unchecked anger becomes internalized anger and you could indulge in self-harm and treat yourself badly.
+Unchecked anger becomes internalized anger, and you could indulge in self-harm and treat yourself badly.
 This can cause a lot of downward spiraling and get you stuck in the emotional debris of an unhealthy relationship.

 “In the long run, if you can stop walking according to their whims, if you are resilient, and if both of you can go to therapy, there is hope for healing, even if you don’t continue the relationship.
 Mind you, narcissists will never seek help because they feel they can do no wrong.
 But it is possible that the partner who is causing you unease themselves has hidden trauma in their life.
 If that’s the case, then they too can become functional and empathetic if they seek help.”

 - Walking on eggshells in a relationship means that you’re constantly anxious about triggering your partner

 - This can be tiring and detrimental to your self-esteem, and physical and mental health

 - Healthy relationship boundaries are a must if you’re going to retain your happiest, most authentic self